-The Committee is pleased to present this summary strategy for consideration and approval by the Members of the Royal College of Science Association at the 103rd AGM.
+The Committee is pleased to present this summary strategy, considered and approved by the Members of the Royal College of Science Association at the 103rd AGM.
 The executive officers have discussed plans with the College officers, the students (RCS Union and IC Union) and other key people within the natural environment of the RCS.

-The Committee welcomes and encourages Members to respond to this consultation paper, either by attending the AGM in person or by sending in representations (in advance or after the AGM).
-Below are the five principle strategy areas (key strands) of work that are set out to direct the work of the Committee from now until the AGM in 2022, with a mandate for the committee to report annually on progress to the AGM.
+The Committee welcomes and encourages Members to respond to this paper, either by attending an AGM in person or by sending in representations (in advance or after the AGM).
+Below are the five principle strategy areas (key strands) of work that are set out to direct the work of the Committee from now through until 2022 and beyond, with a mandate for the committee to report annually on progress to the AGM.

 Strong relations with students and the Union.